 \subsection{Splitting Iterations Description}

-In this paper, we focus our attention on a class of schemes, called splitting methods, which only use each operator individually rather than evaluating their sum directly.
-We refer to {\em forward step} when the single valued operator is evaluated, and {\em backward step} when the resolvent operator of the set valued operator is computed.
-Recalling that the {\em resolvent operator} of $B$ is the full domain single valued operator in $\HH$ given by $J_{B}:=(I+B)^{-1}$ where $I\colon\HH\to\HH$ denotes the identity operator.
+We focus our attention on a class of schemes, called splitting methods, which only use each operator individually rather than evaluating their sum directly.
+We refer to {\em forward step} when the single-valued operator is evaluated, and {\em backward step} when the resolvent operator of the set-valued operator is computed.
+Recalling that the {\em resolvent operator} of $B$ is the full domain single-valued operator in $\HH$ given by $J_{B}:=(I+B)^{-1}$ where $I\colon\HH\to\HH$ denotes the identity operator.

 One of the most important classical splitting methods to find a zero of the sum $A+B$ is the so-called {\em forward-backward} (FB) splitting method introduced in \cite{D-R} which is given as follows: